 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Know the difference: Guaranteed issue vs. insurance underwriting
+Know the difference: Guaranteed issue vs. underwriting

-Insurance basics: Guaranteed issue vs. insurance underwriting
+Insurance basics: Guaranteed issue vs. underwriting

-Regardless of whether it deals with life insurance or other types of insurance, guaranteed issue is exactly what it sounds like — a guaranteed issuance of a policy.
+Whether it deals with life insurance or other types of insurance, guaranteed issue is exactly what it sounds like — a guaranteed issuance of a policy.
 With guaranteed issue, applicants cannot be denied coverage because of their health.
 It enables people with preexisting medical issues to obtain life and health insurance, which their conditions might preclude them from otherwise.1

-For life insurance underwriting in particular, risk is assessed based on the potential policyholder’s age, health, lifestyle, occupation, family medical history, hobbies and activities, and other factors as determined by the underwriter.
+For life insurance underwriting in particular, risk is assessed based on the applicant's age, health, lifestyle, occupation, family medical history, hobbies and activities, and other factors as determined by the underwriter.
 This underwriting then results in either approval — along with a range of coverage amounts, prices, exclusions and conditions — or rejection.3

 How guaranteed issue affects you and your employees